10 Free Organization Printables & Ideas

 Then I check expiration dates on pantry items and toss anything that isn’t good any longer.
 I also ask myself if we will really eat or use each item before I find a home for it in our pantry.
 If the answer is no, it goes in the donate pile!

 Once I have narrowed down the items I will keep, I start putting things back, grouping like items together.
 I usually have a shelf for soups and canned goods, a shelf for sauces, a shelf for baked goods, etc… I like to use baskets and bins to help corral smaller items because it helps keep things organized!
+Don’t forget to snag some of my free organization printables to help keep your pantry organized!

 Now that the pantry is finished, time to move onto the drawers!
 Serving spoons seem to be one of the items in my kitchen that didn’t have a home.
 By using a small basket, I was able to corral all of my serving utensils in one area!